as

 USAGE

-Can be said to someone highly skilled in a certain activity, a genius.
+As a noun can be said for an ace in cards, or to someone highly skilled in a certain activity, a genius.

 CONJUGATION - 3rd Group